Honda Accord (sixth generation): Europe

-The European Accord, also made in Swindon, was different in its styling and was also shorter than the Japanese and American market Accords.
-It was available as a sedan and a 5-door hatchback (liftback), with the U.S.-imported coupe completing the range.
-The design approval of the sixth generation Accord came in early 1995.
+The European Accord, also made in Swindon, was different in its styling and was also shorter than the Japanese- and American-market Accords.
+It was available as a saloon and a 5-door hatchback (liftback), with the U.S.-imported coupe completing the range.
+The design approval of the sixth-generation Accord came in early 1995.

 The standard Accord featured more items than the base models of similar cars (Ford Mondeo, Peugeot 406, Opel/Vauxhall Vectra, etc.) in its class.
-The basic S came with ABS, alarm, engine immobilizer, and air-conditioning, with the SE added the options of metallic paint, cruise control, climate control and later, satellite navigation.
-The 1998-1999 ES version came with all those features (except the satellite navigation optional), as well as a walnut and leather trimmed interior with heated front seats.
+The basic S came with ABS, alarm, engine immobilizer, and air conditioning, with the SE added the options of metallic paint, cruise control, climate control and later, satellite navigation.
+The 1998–1999 ES version came with all those features (except the satellite navigation optional), as well as a walnut and leather-trimmed interior with heated front seats.
 This model was renamed as the SE Executive in late 1999.

-The EU version had a minor facelift in 2001 including a revised grill, alloy wheels, bumpers and both rear and front lights.
+The EU version had a minor facelift in 2001 including a revised grille, alloy wheels, bumpers and both rear and front lights.
 In 2001, the trim range was expanded with a Type-V; with leather trim as standard equipment, satellite navigation and a tiptronic automatic transmission as optional.
 The Sport model, which was as the SE, came with modified styling, spoiler and a color-coded side skirt (as opposed to black plastic).

-Other engines included a 1.8 L F18B VTEC engine rated at 138 hp, a 2 L F20B6 VTEC engine rated at 145 hp, as well as a 1.6 which was the entry level engine not offered in the United Kingdom, it produces 85 kW.
-The Type-V model (2001-2003) included the F23Z5 VTEC engine, it was the largest engine that the European 6th generation Accord offered.
+Other engines included a 1.8 L F18B VTEC engine rated at 138 hp, a 2 L F20B6 VTEC engine rated at 145 hp, as well as a 1.6-litre which was the entry level engine not offered in the United Kingdom, it produces 85 kW.
+The Type-V model (2001–2003) included the F23Z5 VTEC engine, it was the largest engine that the European sixth-generation Accord offered.

-The Type-R, Type-V and Sport trims can had a badge on the front grill and hood lid, though the pre-facelift models only signified Type-R on the front.
+The Type-R, Type-V and Sport trims can had a badge on the front grille and hood lid, though the pre-facelift models only signified Type-R on the front.
 The top of the range SE Executive only became identified as such in 2000 with a badge 'SE EXECUTIVE' on the hood lid.
 The walnut trim interior was also dropped for the SE Executive during the facelift, while a new climate control system was added.